-Many low maintenance plants prefer neglect rather than too much of something (i.e., water, light).
+Many low-maintenance plants prefer neglect rather than too much of something (i.e., water, light).
 This makes growing for many people, especially busy families easier rather than being a burden on them.
-Just be careful with the over doing it...See Easy or/and Low Light Plants Here »
+Just be careful with overdoing it…

 Pets, especially cats love chewing on our house plants.
 Some plants are mildly toxic while others can make your pet seriously sick.

-The issue for those with cats, unlike having a dog, is they can jump up to a plant that is placed out the way, higher up.
+The issue for those with cats, unlike having a dog, is they can jump up to a plant that is placed out of the way, higher up.

 Cacti and succulents: These are a good choice of plant for those that struggle with watering or have to spend time away from home.
 Cactus and succulent plants survive without water for a period of time because their leaves are storage organs.
 Also, they’re generally tough resilient plants.

 Children: Consider where to place plants when toddlers will running around.
 You also need to be aware some plants are toxic to the skin and can cause irritation when handled and damaged.

 Costs: Usually the larger the plant the higher the price and the most common plants are the cheapest.
 Tall tree-like plants are more expensive than most.

 - Top 10 plants that clean air within the home »